Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: The Super-Kamiokande experiment

 \section{The Super-Kamiokande experiment}

-The SK experiment is a water Cherenkov detector located in the Kamioka mine, the same location as KamLAND-Zen, overburdened with 1,000\,m of rock (equivalent to 2,700\,meters of water) to reduce cosmic-ray muon backgrounds.
-SK is a multi-purpose detector, which has been operating since 1996 and focuses on nucleon decays and neutrino properties such as neutrino oscillations by observing atmospheric, solar, and accelerator neutrinos.
-Furthermore, SK is a neutrino telescope, capable of observing neutrinos emitted by stars and the universe as a whole.
+The SK experiment is a water Cherenkov detector located in the same Kamioka mine as KamLAND.
+SK is a multi-purpose detector, which has been operating since 1996 and focuses on nucleon decays~\citep{Super-Kamiokande:2020wjk} and neutrino properties such as neutrino oscillations by observing atmospheric~\citep{Super-Kamiokande:2023ahc}, solar~\citep{Super-Kamiokande:2023jbt}, and accelerator neutrinos~\citep{T2K:2023smv}.
+Furthermore, SK is a neutrino telescope, capable of observing neutrinos from astronomical sources~\citep{Super-Kamiokande:2021dav, Super-Kamiokande:2021sfd, Mori_2022}.

 The SK detector is composed of a cylindrical stainless steel tank with 39.3\,m diameter and 41.4\,m height~\citep{Super-Kamiokande:2002weg}.
-It contains 50\,kton of water doped with Gd since 2020~\citep{Super-Kamiokande:2021the}.
 The detector is divided into two regions: the inner detector~(ID) and the outer detector~(OD).
 The ID is responsible for the event detection, with over 11,000 20-inch PMTs and it has a volume of 32\,kton, although the usual FV used in SK analyses is 22.5\,kton.
 The OD has a thickness of about 2\,m and it is composed of 1,885 8-inch PMTs, facing the outside of the detector to reduce entering cosmic-ray muon induced backgrounds.

-In 2020, Gd sulfate octahydrate $\rm Gd_2(\rm SO_4)_3\cdot \rm 8H_2O$\ was loaded to the water in the detector, starting the SK-Gd phase.
+In 2020, Gd sulfate octahydrate $\rm Gd_2(\rm SO_4)_3\cdot \rm 8H_2O$\ was dissolved to the water in the detector, starting the SK-Gd phase.
 The loading of Gd improves SK's sensitivity to low-energy $\bar{\nu}_e$, expanding the physics goals of the experiment.
 SK has now the potential to reveal neutrinos from the Diffuse Supernova Neutrino Background (DSNB)~\citep{Super-Kamiokande:DSNB1, Super-Kamiokande:DSNB2} and pre-SN stars, which are yet to be observed.
-In 2022, an additional Gd loading into SK was completed, achieving higher concentrations of Gd in the water.
+In 2022, an additional Gd loading into SK was completed, achieving higher concentrations of Gd in the water~\citep{Super-Kamiokande:2021the}.